Boat Insurance Questions to Discuss With Your Independent Agent

 Whether you take to the lake for water sports, drift down the river casting your reel or sail the ocean blue, being on the water floats your boat.
 Your watercraft and its engine(s), your trailer and other equipment – it all represents a sizeable investment that’s important to protect by selecting the right insurance coverage.

-Here are eight questions about watercraft insurance to ask your independent agent to help ensure smooth sailing in case something goes amiss with your boating adventures.
+Here are eight questions about watercraft insurance to ask your to help ensure smooth sailing in case something goes amiss with your boating adventures.

 - What about standard coverages?
 Liability insurance for your boat helps cover medical care and property costs for other boaters and boat owners if you are at fault for an accident on the water.
-You might also consider medical payments coverage that includes you and your passengers regardless of who is at fault and uninsured/underinsured coverage, which helps pay for medical treatment, lost wages and other costs if you are hit by an uninsured or underinsured boater.
-And, be sure you have protection against financial loss if your boat is stolen, on or off the water.
+You might also consider medical payments coverage that includes you and your passengers regardless of who is at fault, and uninsured/underinsured coverage, which helps pay for medical treatment, lost wages, and other costs if you are hit by an uninsured or underinsured boater.
+Be sure you have protection against financial loss if your boat is stolen, on or off the water.

 - Can I get a discount for using my current insurer?
 Insurance carriers often reward customers for insuring multiple assets with them.
 If you already have a home and auto policy with one carrier, adding a boat policy may earn you a discount.